rtarway/github.io/Refactoring Monolithic Order Management.md

 > Microservices are way to go for modern IT systems that need to evolve at a rapid pace.

 In past 10 years, I personally came across a multitude of acronyms related to omnichannel.
-Can you decode any of these ?
-"BOPIS", "ROPIS", "ROPIC", "STH", "", "STS".
+Can you decode any of these - `"BOPIS", "ROPIS", "ROPIC", "STH", "STS", "BOSS"`  ?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDk1NDA3NTc5LDgzNDA0MjFdfQ==
+eyJoaXN0b3J5IjpbLTEwMTUzODMsODM0MDQyMV19
 -->